Testamentary and Living Trusts

 Trusts ensure that their financial affairs will be handled properly.
 They also handle the obligation of naming a guardian or conservator to oversee these responsibilities.

-A trust can provide a “significant other” with income for life while keeping assets in the grantor’s family.
-Upon the death of the loved one, assets can revert back to a family member or to a specific charity.
+A trust can provide a “significant other” with lifetime income while keeping assets in the grantor’s family.
+Upon the loved one’s death, assets can revert to a family member or a specific charity.

-Trusts can manage the assets and oversee all responsibilities regarding record-keeping and tax preparation for those unwilling or incapable of handling their financial affairs.
+Trusts can manage assets and oversee all record-keeping and tax preparation for those unwilling or incapable of handling their financial affairs.

 Do I Need a Trust?